container-storage-interface/spec/spec.md

 This RPC will be called by the CO to create a new snapshot from a source volume on behalf of a user.

 This operation MUST be idempotent.
-If a snapshot corresponding to the specified snapshot `name` already exists and is compatible with the specified `source_volume_id` and `parameters` in the `CreateSnapshotRequest`, the Plugin MUST reply `0 OK` with the corresponding `CreateSnapshotResponse`.
+If a snapshot corresponding to the specified snapshot `name` is already successfully cut and uploaded (if upload is part of the process) and is compatible with the specified `source_volume_id` and `parameters` in the `CreateSnapshotRequest`, the Plugin MUST reply `0 OK` with the corresponding `CreateSnapshotResponse`.

+For plugins that implement snapshot uploads, `CreateSnapshot` SHOULD return `10 ABORTED`, a gRPC code that indicates the operation is pending for snapshot, during the snapshot uploading processs.
+If an error occurs during the uploading process, `CreateSnapshot` SHOULD return a corresponding gRPC error code that reflects the error condition.

 A snapshot MAY be used as the source to provision a new volume.
 A CreateVolumeRequest message may specify an OPTIONAL source snapshot parameter.